 WHO has a singular role in international public health.
 The proposed concept-draft of a what might be contained in such a convention includes provisions that would rely on WHO for certain logistic, management and public health functions, while preserving neutrality of that organization with respect to the Convention itself.
 The Project anticipates that WHO would not have a role in consideration of, advocacy for, or enforcement of a convention as proposed.
 Those would be matters for a convention’s Signatory States.

-On this site in the Document page are links to
+On this site in the Documents page are:

 (1) Pandemic Non-Proliferation Agreement Concept-Draft, to assist with discussion of the proposal (English and French);